-MBB Balado Bevilacqua Abogados has been recognized by The Legal 500 Latin America for 2013-2021, Chambers & Partners Latin America for 2013-2021, Who's Who Legal 2015-2021, distinguished Mercedes Balado Bevilacqua as "Thought Leader" and described her as: "The "globally renowned" Mercedes Balado Bevilacqua at MBB Balado Bevilacqua Abogados is an "inspirational figure in the market" with more than twenty years of experience, and also recognized her as Best Lawyer 2018-2020.
-Also, she was recently appointed Vice Chair- Latin America for the Outreach to the International Lawyers Committee by the American Bar Association Section of Labor and Employment Law Leadership.
-She has also been recognized as "Best Labor Boutique Firm in South America" for Women in Business, England.
+MBB Balado Bevilacqua Abogados has been recognized by The Legal 500 Latin America for 2013-2020, Chambers & Partners Latin America for 2013-2020, Who's Who Legal 2015-2021 and as "Best Labor Boutique Firm in South America" for Women in Business, England.
 As an advocate of anti-discrimination policies and gender diversity in the workplace, a prolific author and frequent speaker in local and international conferences around the world, Ms. Balado Bevilacqua has received multiple recognitions for her work, including having recently received the "Gender Diversity Lawyer of the Year - Argentina" recognition by the "Chambers Diversity & Inclusion Awards - Latin America 2019" for her work to promote gender diversity; and for being the only leading female lawyer in her practice area by Legal 500 Latin America for the years 2012-2020, Chambers & Partners for the years 2011-2020, and Who's Who Legal for the years 2015-2021 in the field of Labour and Employment and in the area of Pensions and Benefits.
 Also, Who's Who Legal Global Elite Latin America 2019-2021 distinguished Mercedes Balado Bevilacqua as Thought Leader and described her as "The "Globally Renowned" Mercedes Balado Bevilacqua at MBB Balado Bevilacqua Abogados is an "inspirational figure in the market" with more than 20 years of experience in employment law", and also recognized her as Best Lawyer 2018-2020.
 Additionally, Ms. Balado Bevilacqua is part of the management committee of the Forum of Cross Border Human Resources Experts (XBHR) and a participating member of various committees within the International Bar Association (IBA), the American Bar Association (ABA), among other professional associations.
-In addition, Mercedes is member of the "Editorial Advisory Board" of the International Employment Lawyer.